Search for interactions by active substance name or keywords

 Cardiovascular agents | ↑Ticagrelor | Given the risk of substantial increase in ticagrelor exposure and thus of its related adverse events, co-administration should not be used unless a multidisciplinary consultation could be obtained to safely guide it. |

-Endothelin antagonists | ↑Bosentan | Coadministration of bosentan and ritonavir may increase steady-state bosentan maximum concentrations (Cmax) and AUC. |
+Endothelin antagonists | ↑Bosentan | Coadministration of bosentan and ritonavir resulted in an increase of steady-state bosentan maximum concentrations (Cmax) and AUC.
+Avoid concomitant use with Paxlovid.
+Refer to bosentan SmPC for more information. |

 Endothelin antagonists | ↑Riociguat | Serum concentrations may be increased due to CYP3A and P-gp inhibition by ritonavir.
 The coadministration of riociguat with Paxlovid® is not recommended (refer to riociguat SmPC). |